-Other functions included in the Stat4Ci toolbox perform a variety of related computations; for example, ReadCid.m reads a classification image data (CID) file; BuildCi.m constructs classification images from a CID file; SmoothCi.m convolves a raw classification image with a Gaussian filter; ExpectedSCi.m computes the expected mean and standard deviation of a smooth classification image (see Appendix); ZscoreSCi.m Z-scores a smoothed classification image (see Equation 9 and Appendix); and DisplayRes.m displays the thresholded Z-transformed smooth classification image and outputs a summary table (see Figure 2).
+Other functions included in the Stat4Ci toolbox perform a variety of related computations: e.g., ReadCid.m reads a Classification Image Data (CID) file; BuildCi.m constructs classification images from a CID file; SmoothCi.m convolves a raw classification image with a Gaussian filter; ExpectedSCi.m computes the expected mean and standard deviation of a smooth classification image (see Appendix: The construction of a classification image); ZTransSCi.m Z-transforms a smoothed classification image (see Equation 9 and Appendix: The construction of a classification image); DisplayRes.m displays the thresholded Z-transformed smooth classification image and ouputs a summary table (see Figure 2).
 All of these functions include thorough help sections.